Skip to Content

 Stefan with elephant in Koh Samui

 Koh Samui is one of the 3 main islands in the Gulf of Thailand in the southeast side.
 The other two are Koh Tao (famous for scuba diving – see below) and Koh Phangan (famous for Full Moon Parties with young drunk straight twentysomethings).
-Koh Samui is a chilled island that has become one of the most popular destinations for LGBTQ travellers to Thailand in recent years.
+Koh Samui is a chilled island that has become one of the most popular destinations for LGBTQ travelers to Thailand in recent years.
 The Alpha gay resort has become a sort of institution on the island for the LGBTQ community, spearheading the Koh Samui Pride in April.
 The island also has a gay bar to check out called Pride Bar.
-Another highlight in Koh Samui is getting up close with elephants, which we recommend doing with an ethical organisation like the Samui Elephant Sanctuary where you can bathe them, hug them and feed them.
+Another highlight in Koh Samui is getting up close with elephants, which we recommend doing with an ethical organization like the Samui Elephant Sanctuary where you can bathe them, hug them, and feed them.

 KOH TAO: learn to scuba dive